Aryanj33/flex_code/README.md

-# Flex It Out | Bajaj

 ![Project Preview](./public/preview.png)

 ## Overview

-Flex It Out is an innovative platform designed to engage users in daily challenges, rewarding their achievements and fostering a vibrant community.
+Flex code is an innovative platform designed to engage users in daily challenges, rewarding their achievements and fostering a vibrant community.
 Leveraging advanced AI pose detection using TensorFlow.js, the platform offers an interactive and immersive user experience.

 ## Features